Photo by Pavel Danilyuk

 For the most dazzling display of Pride in our city, you won’t want to miss the Portland Pride Parade.
 You’ll see people from just about every walk of life come together to proudly show their colors at this supportive, inclusive celebration.

-The 2023 parade route is TBA.
-It starts at the North Park Blocks and travels toward the festival at Waterfront Park.
+The parade starts at the North Park Blocks and travels toward the festival at Waterfront Park.

-The Portland Pride Parade is Sunday, July 16, at 11 a.m.
-For more info, visit Portland Pride’s website.
+The Portland Pride Parade is Sunday, July 20, at 11 a.m.

 You may also like: